Solutions in Development

-PolyGone, a team made up entirely of women, tackles pollution caused by microplastics to encourage us to stop eating our dirty laundry!
+PolyGone, a team made up entirely of women, tackles pollution caused by microplastics in clothing!
 Wastewater from washing machines contains textile microfibers that pass through municipal filtration systems and enters our food supply and drinking water.
-PolyGone's products (sheets and filters) are based on a unique combination of technologies that efficiently and easily capture microfibers in the washing machine.
-Recently they have obtained 100% capture rates and plan to release their first prototype in the coming months.
+PolyGone's products (sheets and filters) are based on a unique combination of technologies that efficiently and easily capture microfibers in the washing machine before they reach our waters.
+They recently reached an impressive 100% capture rate and plan to release their first prototype in the coming months.

 Cyano Sleuth (5th in 2017)

-Branded as ImPONDerable, the 2017 Challenge team “Cyano Sleuth” has developed an app and a monitoring kit that encourages citizen-science, empowering users to test water for nutrients and toxins, letting them know immediately whether the water is suitable for swimming or not.
+Branded as ImPONDerable, the 2017 AquaHacking Challenge team “Cyano Sleuth” has developed an app and a monitoring kit that encourages citizen-science, empowering users to test water for nutrients and toxins, letting them know immediately whether the water is suitable for swimming or not.
 Their platform allows users to upload their results and inform others of the health of their local water bodies.
-You can contribute to the improvement of their prototype by going to their website.

 POLY-MER (2017 participant)

 Team POLY-MER has developed an unrestricted solution for collecting and identifying microplastics in lakes and rivers.
-They are currently working on a toolkit to help municipalities take action and increase awareness of microplastic issues.
-In addition to support AquaHacking, the team has received official support from the Great Lakes and St. Lawrence Cities Initiative to implement the first charter of mayors committed to addressing plastic pollution in Canada around the Great Lakes and St. Lawrence River Basin.
-As a result, they have won their first partnership with the City of Beauharnois (QC), which will officially launch their microplastic collection project in spring 2018
+They are currently working on a toolkit to help municipalities take action and to increase awareness of microplastic issues.
+In addition to support from AquaHacking, the team has received official support from the Great Lakes and St. Lawrence Cities Initiative to implement the first charter of mayors committed to addressing plastic pollution in Canada around the Great Lakes and St. Lawrence River Basin.
+As a result, they won their first partnership with the City of Beauharnois (QC), which will officially launch their microplastic collection project in Spring 2018.